Top-K Heavy Hitters

 Components:

-Client: Web or mobile client that generates item events (product views, search queries, clicks).
+- Client: Web or mobile client that generates item events (product views, search queries, clicks).

-Kafka: Durable event queue that absorbs write bursts.
+POST /events, validates the payload, and publishes the event to Kafka.
+Does not perform any counting. - Kafka: Durable event queue that absorbs write bursts.
 Decouples the ingestion rate from the stream processing rate.
 Events are retained for 24 hours to support replay after processor failure.

-Stream Processor Fleet: A horizontally scalable fleet (Kafka Streams, Flink, or Spark Streaming) that consumes from Kafka and maintains in-memory frequency counts.
+- Stream Processor Fleet: A horizontally scalable fleet (Kafka Streams, Flink, or Spark Streaming) that consumes from Kafka and maintains in-memory frequency counts.
 Each processor owns one or more Kafka partitions.

-Redis Counter Store: Receives aggregated item counts flushed from stream processors every 30 seconds.
+- Redis Counter Store: Receives aggregated item counts flushed from stream processors every 30 seconds.
 Stores counts as Redis hashes keyed by time window and item ID.

 Request walkthrough:

-App Server validates the payload and publishes to the Kafka topic item-events, using item_id as the partition key (so all events for the same item always go to the same processor).
+item-events, usingitem_idas the partition key (so all events for the same item always go to the same processor). - Kafka durably persists the event.

 This diagram covers the write path only.
 The query path and ranking pre-computation come in the next section.